alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/display-complex-information-in-tfs-2010-build-log.md

  ***Figure 4***: *The plugin visualizes the comples log with the custom format*

-Thanks to WPF flexibility in configuration Iâ€™m able to create a super warning like message that the reader could not miss in the log :).
+Thanks to WPF flexibility in configuration I'm able to create a super warning like message that the reader could not miss in the log :).
 If you had logged that three info with standard call, you would have seen them as other log and it would be less visible, with custom visualizer you really create a good warning.

 Compared with the old TFS Build 2008 with MSBuild and text log files, you should admit that TFS build 2010 is a real step forward.